Seantwtwtw/financial-dashboard/readme.md

 # Financial Dashboard
-A simple personal finance dashboard using React + Recharts + Vite.
+A full-featured finance dashboard with form inputs and data visualization using React + Recharts + Vite.